Frequently Asked Questions & Concerns

 Can I switch to a vaginal form of progesterone instead of doing the injections?

-It is recommended that our patients start with IM injections in the beginning of their pregnancy.
+It is recommended that our patients start with IM injections in the beginning of their frozen embryo transfer cycle.
 If you are having issues with the injections, you may consult with your doctor about switching to a vaginal form, once a pregnancy is established.
+Vaginal forms of progesterone can be used for any other form of treatment.

 I’m having some soreness and lumps from the progesterone injections.
 Is this normal?